Registering your first trademark can be one of the most important moments in the life of a small business owner.

-An example of a suggestive mark would be “Chicken of the Sea” brand tuna, because it suggests that the company’s product (1) is similar to chicken, but (2) actually comes from the sea.
+For example, “Chicken of the Sea” brand tuna would count as “suggestive” because it suggests that the company’s product (1) is similar to chicken, but (2) actually comes from the sea.

 For example, the “bitten apple” logo that represents Apple brand products has nothing to do with electronics.

-Basically, these marks are often words and images which have no relation to your core business outside of your actual use of the mark.
+Basically, arbitrary and fanciful marks are often words and images that have no relation to your core business outside of your actual use of the mark.

-Many refer to this acquired distinctiveness as “secondary meaning,” because even though the mark describes something common, it has also become associated with a particular brand.
+Many refer to this acquired distinctiveness as having a “secondary meaning,” because even though the mark describes something common, it has also become associated with a particular brand.

 For example, if you name your small lawn mowing business “Lawn Mowers,” you generally won’t be able to register that name with the trademark office.

-The reason for this is that trademark priority is usually decided based on two factors:
+This is because trademark priority is usually decided based on two factors: